Obikburgh/file-census/README.md

 A Python-based file management system designed to help organise and clean up accumulated files, particularly the Downloads folder.
 Integrates seamlessly with Obsidian for weekly review workflows.

+This is a personal productivity project, learning in public and shared with the PKM community.
+Written with the help of Claude Code.

 ## Overview

 Over the years, it's easy to accumulate thousands of files across various folders, start organisation processes, forget how they worked, and then start again.
 This system provides a systematic approach to file analysis and organisation, generating reports that can be integrated into your Obsidian vault for regular review and action.